 Vegan Cutting Chai is a tasty way to enjoy the flavor of Bombay in the comfort of your own home.
 This sweet, spicy beverage defies all common sense about how to make tea, but it's the most delicious drink ever.

-For decades, chai has been sold by vendors who line Bombay’s sidewalks (footpaths), usually in busy working or shopping areas, to keep the city buzzing and ticking.
-It’s the drink you catch up with old friends over, the drink you share with your smoking buddy to tamp down the first, acrid puff of a cigarette, the drink you glug down before an important test or in the middle of a busy work day to keep your brain working at top speed.
+For decades, chai (have you tried my amazing masala chai?) has been sold by vendors who line Bombay's sidewalks, usually in busy working or shopping areas, to keep the city buzzing and ticking.
+It's the drink you catch up with old friends over, the drink you share with your smoking buddy to tamp down the first, acrid puff of a cigarette, the drink you glug down before an important test or in the middle of a busy work day to keep your brain working at top speed.

 To understand what cutting chai is, or where it gets its strange name, you have to imagine the street lingo of Bombay: a bastardization of Marathi, the language spoken by the city's natives, Hindi, the language that binds together people from around India who make Bombay their home, and English, a language most of middle class India conducts official business in.
 If you've watched a Bollywood movie with an unshaven "hero" who's followed everywhere by a couple of unshaven lackeys, you've probably heard it, even if you couldn't tell the difference.